 7. Explain the decision-making processes the board will use to develop school policies.

 The Academy board will use a variety of information to aid the decision making process and policy development.
 New board policies, or revisions of existing policies will start in the appropriate board committee.
-If the existing policies will start in the appropriate board committee.
 If the policy does not originate in the governance committee, then the committee recommendation will then go to the governance committee.
 The governance committee will make a recommendation to the full board about whether a new policy is needed and what it should contain.